 While on staycation, get some work done in your garden while having fun with the kids.
 Let them plant some seeds, pull weeds and look for worms and bugs.
 Enjoy being outside as a family while getting your yard work done.

 Are you a family that loves to play sports?
 Have a family sports tournament.
 Choose a few sports they like and create short games out of them, such as a basketball shooting contest, catching contest for baseball, sprinting contests for track, and most soccer goals made.
 Anything that the kids love to play can be turned into mini competitions.

 If you want something other than sports, here are a few outdoor games our family really enjoys playing.
 All four will keep both kids and adults busy for hours.
 Perfect games for kids parties and barbecues, too.

 Do you have a budding artist?
 Break out the sidewalk chalk and let the kids color the driveway.
-Jump in with a few designs of your own.
-When you’re done, draw a hopscotch game and have fun skipping and jumping.
+We love to do Sidewalk Shadow Art on the driveway or on paper.
+It’s a fun way to do art outside.